mahabubx7/mahabubx7/README.md

 ### Hi there 👋

 **I'm Mahabub.**
 &nbsp;A Developer with dreams.
-I believe that we can change the world for good through the power of technology.
-And I want to be a part of these revolution.
+Learning, practicing, and evolving day by day.
+Keeping my dreams one step closer everyday.
 <hr>

 ## ✅ Available for Hire

 - 🔭 I’m currently working on ... `GraphQL`, `Backend-APIs`, `Personal Projects` ...
-- 🌱 I’m currently learning ... `Scalable Backend Development`, `Database & System Design`, `GitOps/Portainer/PaaS`, etc.
+- 🌱 I’m currently learning ... `Scalable Backend Design`, `Database & its improvements`, `GitOps/Portainer/PaaS`, etc.
-- 👯 I’m looking to collaborate on ... `OpenSource: (npm) library/packages/etc.`, `An Idea To Code!` and so on.
+- 👯 I’m looking to collaborate on ... `OpenSource: library/packages/etc.`, `An Idea To Code!` and so on.

-- 🤔 I’m looking for help with ... landing a full-time job (preferably REMOTE).
+- 🤔 I’m looking for help ... to land a full-time job (preferably REMOTE).
-- 💬 Ask me about ... `JS/TS`, `APIs`, `Data Structure`, `Database`, `Linux (Ubuntu)`, etc.
+- 💬 Ask me about ... `TS/Js`, `APIs`, `DSA`, `Database`, `Linux (Ubuntu)`, etc.
 - 📫 How to reach me: ...
 Whatsapp `+(880) 1311 052448`, Linkedin `/in/mahabubx7`.
 - ⚡ Fun fact: ...
 I ...
-  - would love to travel
-  - enjoy to do the real-world solutions into code
+  - enjoy to make the real-world solutions into code
   - am mad about infustructures, cloud, self-hosting/homelab, IoT, large-scale-design, etc.
+  - wish to travel a lot

 <a target="__blank" href="https://mahabubx7.vercel.app/"><img alt="!" src="https://img.shields.io/badge/Vist%20My%20Website%20-%27E34F27.svg?style=for-the-badge&logoColor=white" /></a>